-is a romantic epic about Scarlett O'Hara, an indomitable and ruthless Southern belle, stretching from just before The American Civil War through much of the Reconstruction era.
+Gone with the Wind is a 1939 romantic epic about Scarlett O'Hara, an indomitable and ruthless Southern Belle, stretching from just before The American Civil War through much of the Reconstruction era.
 Adjusted for inflation, it is the highest-grossing movie of all time.

 Both the source novel and the studios of The Golden Age of Hollywood tended to romanticize the South, and so this is one of the most romantic films ever made whether you want it to be or not.
 Still, the movie was somewhat progressive for its time — it gave several roles to African American actors when Hollywood was trying its best to push them out, and Hattie McDaniel's win for Best Supporting Actress was the first Oscar given to a black person.

-Filmed in 1939 (having been in development since just after the book's publication in 1936) in glorious Technicolor, starring Vivien Leigh as Scarlett and Clark Gable as Rhett.
+Produced by David O. Selznick and filmed between December 1938 and November 1939 (having been in development since just after the book's publication in 1936) and released in December 1939 in glorious Technicolor, it starred Vivien Leigh as Scarlett and Clark Gable as Rhett.
 Interestingly, director Victor Fleming was also the director of another legendary Technicolor film from that year — The Wizard of Oz.

 In 2008, a musical production ran on the West End in London.
 It was savaged by the critics and closed early.